Macintosh statistical software

 GLMstat

-Shareware for generalized linear models with a graphic suer interface, spreadsheet-style data entry, many plots and diagrams, statistics, and saving of model specifications.
+Generalized linear models, spreadsheet-style data entry, many plots and diagrams, statistics, and saving of model specifications.

 LISREL ("LInear Structural RELations"), developed by Karl Jöreskog and Dag Sörbom; the program for structural equation modeling for years.
 By 2008, all mentions of Mac versions were gone.